martinteaching/sustainability/README.md

-## Resources for software sustainability course 2020.
+## Resources for software sustainability course.

 ### Overview

 "If a tree falls in a forest, and no one is there to hear it, does it make a sound?".
 This thought experiment suggests that something cannot exist, if it exists in isolation.
 The same is true of research software, which can only truly make an impact if it continues to be used over time.
 We refer to software that is able to stand the test of time as sustainable.
 In the development of research software, there are several steps we can take to ensure our software is sustainable, and is still used in 5, 10 or even 20 years from now.
 This course will explore these steps, which include the use of Git, service-based architectures, and Docker.
 In producing sustainable software, not only do we ensure the longevity of our work, but we also ensure that our research is as open as possible, and, critically, our results are reproducible.

 ### Material